prettygirlscode/alx-low_level_programming/0x01-variables_if_else_while/README.md

 <h1>C - variables, if, else and while</h1>

 Working on this project helped me understand the application and usage of arithmetic operators, logical operators, relational operators and variable declarations.
-I learned how to use the if and if...else statements, i also learned how to declare and print values of variable type char, int and unsigned int.
+I learned how to use the if and if...else statements, i also learned how to declare and print values of variable type `char`, `int` and `unsigned int`.
 Learining how to use the while and for loop was quite an interesting experience.

 <h3>Arithmetic operators</h3>